MuViCo/MuViCo/README.md

 5. Install depedencies ```npm i```
 6. Run ```npm start```

-You can also start developing by just running ```npm run dev``` after all dependencies are installed and .env in configured
+Note: You can also start developing by just running ```npm run dev``` after all dependencies are installed and .env is configured